netlify/build/CONTRIBUTING.md

 ### Buildbot

 When `@netlify/build` or `@netlify/config` is published to npm, Renovate will automatically create a release PR in the buildbot after a short while.

+Unless the release does not contain any production code changes, that PR should be directly tested and merged by the person who made the `@netlify/build` or `@netlify/config` release.

 Once the Jenkins build has passed and finished building, the PR can be tested in production by updating the `Site.build_image` property of any test Site.
 This can be done with the following [Netlify CLI commands](https://github.com/netlify/buildbot#using-netlify-cli-or-netlify-api):

 ```bash